The Proof for HRIS - (Article Summary - Link to original article is at bottom of page.)

 IBM Europe

-- IBM Europe utilized HRIS in order to connect their 340,000 global employees through revolutionary and engaging new company-oriented social media.
+- IBM Europe utilized an HRIS in order to connect their 340,000 global employees through revolutionary and engaging new company-oriented social media.

 Ameriprise Financial

-- After suffering heavy customer data losses in 2005, Ameriprise Financial used HRIS to implement new, fortified “layers of protection” to prevent any future repeats of such a devastating security breach.
+- After suffering heavy customer data losses in 2005, Ameriprise Financial used an HRIS to implement new, fortified “layers of protection” to prevent any future repeats of such a devastating security breach.

 Terasen Pipelines